awsdocs/amazon-s3-developer-guide/doc_source/selecting-content-from-objects.md

 ## Errors<a name="selecting-content-from-objects-errors"></a>

-Amazon S3 Select returns an error code and associated error message when an issue is encountered while attempting to execute a query\.
+Amazon S3 Select returns an error code and associated error message when an issue is encountered while attempting to run a query\.
 For a list of error codes and descriptions, see the [List of SELECT Object Content Error Codes](https://docs.aws.amazon.com/AmazonS3/latest/API/ErrorResponses.html#SelectObjectContentErrorCodeList) section of the *Error Responses* page in the *Amazon Simple Storage Service API Reference*\.

 **Topics**
 + [Requirements and limits](#selecting-content-from-objects-requirements-and-limits)